UniDarkstars/mcp-secret-lab/AUDIT_INSTRUCTIONS.md

 # Secret Scanning Audit Report Template

-This file defines the standard audit workflow and report format for the repository security review.
+This file defines the audit workflow and report format for the repository security review.

-## Objective
+## Public summary section

-Generate a public Secret Scanning audit summary for this repository.

-The report is intended for public review and must not expose raw secrets, tokens, credentials, private keys, or complete raw Secret Scanning alert JSON.

-## Report fields

-For each Secret Scanning alert, include only the following fields:
+The public-facing summary should include:

 | Field              | Description                        |
 | ------------------ | ---------------------------------- |